facebookarchive/duckling_old/README.md

 Leiningen dependency (Clojars): `[wit/duckling "0.2.0"]`

-To use Duckling in your project, you just need two functions: `load!` to load the default configuration, and `extract` to parse a string.
+To use Duckling in your project, you just need two functions: `load!` to load the default configuration, and `parse` to parse a string.

 ```clojure
 (ns myproject.core